 Others such as Dougal (one of the core developers of WordPress) or Deryk have openly stated that they have hardly if at all received a penny from donations for the plugin efforts that they have made, yet there are quite a few downloads and active users.

 Personally, I feel sorry for some of the plugin makers, such as Alex Rabe, who makes the NextGen Gallery, who gets so many support questions per day that to really maintain his plugin he would have to make it a full-time job.
 There are 16 new threads started on the support forum today (2nd Jan 2011), and the day is only halfway through.

 All of these plugin makers also get requests for new functionality or for something to work slightly differently for them than it currently does.

 Usually, if these people making the requests were coders themselves, they would be able to make the change and share it with the developer or at least be able to resolve it themselves.

 However, now that we have a different situation where the average user has no skills in that arena, there is a much heavier burden on the plugin maker.

 So, what’s the solution here?

-I see that there can only be few different solutions
+I see that there can only be a few different solutions:

-1. Automattic recognise and support the most busy and professional developers financially as they know that WordPress would not be as popular without all these free plugins
+- Automattic recognize and support the busiest and professional developers financially as they know that WordPress would not be as popular without all these free plugins.

-2. When we sell a website with a bunch of plugins pre-installed we consider tacking on £50 to the price that we will donate to the plugin makers.
-Basically 1 extra hour added on to the price of the bill to pay back the people that have saved you 1000’s of hours and made you look better
+- When we sell a website with a bunch of plugins pre-installed, we consider tacking on £50 to the price that we will donate to the plugin makers.
+Basically, one extra hour is added to the price of the bill to pay back the people that have saved you thousands of hours and made you look better.

-5. All plugins will find a way to monetize themselves usually by taking away functionality from the free versions to make it available in the Pro version only.
+- All plugins will find a way to monetize themselves, usually by taking away functionality from the free versions to make it available in the Pro version only.

 Do you see a better way?